hth313/boost41/doc/stack.rst

 Buffer stack
 ************

-The RPN stack is very central in the HP-41.
+The RPN stack is central in the HP-41.
 However, it is very short and mostly suitable for intermediate values in calculations.
-A dynamic stack that can be used to tuck away values and contexts and later restore them, to make it appear as we did not actually mess things up inside a subroutine is sorely missing.
+A dynamic stack that can be used to tuck away values and contexts and later restore them, to make it appear as we did not actually mess things up inside a subroutine, is sorely missing.

 The buffer stack provided here aims to solve this problem.
 Functions to push and pop values to and from a dynamic stack are provided.
 The